isabella232/ilt-getting-started-with-puppet-issues/Linux/lab-2.2-Running-Bolt-Commands/README.md

 * Use Bolt to run simple commands on a target machine.
 * Use Bolt to run existing scripts, written in any language, on a target machine.

-# Setup

-You will need two machines to run Bolt on.
-These should be the two machines you installed Bolt on in the previous lab.

 **_For the remainder of this lab, you will use instructions for both [Windows](../../Windows/lab-2.2-Running-Bolt-Commands) and Linux.
 Follow both sets of instructions, so you get experience running Bolt on both platforms._**

 # Steps